Get Your Feet Wet. Or Jump Right In!

 Below are some of the various components that you can expect to encounter during your first year!

 This introduction to your Green Mountain College education and our beautiful bioregion explores some of the ways in which we make sense of the human and ecological systems which surround us.
 Students choose their section from various topics, while all students experience a few common texts that consider our place in the world.
 The course begins to develop college writing through essays and journaling while frequent field trips help root students in their new home while they test ideas from classroom readings.
 This course is required of all students, so there will be a lot of discussion about it amongst your peers!
-The ELA portfolio is begun in this course and added to in each of the subsequent core courses in the ELA program.
+The SLATE portfolio is begun in this course and added to in each of the subsequent core courses in the SLATE program.

 Voices of Community